Skip to main content.

 Amsterdam has many monumental trees — including some that have become famous.
 One of them is the 150-year-old chestnut tree described by Anne Frank in her diary.

-Unfortunately, this tree will soon have to be cut down as it has succumbed to a fungus as well as damage done by moths.
+Unfortunately, this tree had to be cut down as it succumbed to a fungus as well as damage done by moths.
+There were many efforts to save the tree, but it was eventually toppled by wind and heavy rain.

 Another famous tree is the “tree that saw everything.”